DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 R 338.605 Examination; adoption; passing score.

-organization.
-The board adopts the passing score recommended by ASHA for the Praxis
+passing score recommended by ASHA for the praxis examination in speech-language

 R 338.607 Rescinded.